-Turkey deli slices nutrition: how healthy is that easy sandwich, really?
+Turkey deli slices nutrition: How healthy is that easy sandwich, really?

 The relationship

 However, this classification is based on hazard, not necessarily risk magnitude for every individual, and it lumps various products together.
 The health profile of turkey deli slices nutrition varies drastically from hard-cured salami.
-The primary concerns from an endocrinology and longevity perspective are threefold: the preservation method (nitrates/nitrites), the sodium content (often massive), and the structural integrity of the meat (whole muscle vs. mechanically separated).
+The primary concerns from an endocrinology and longevity perspective are threefold: the preservation method (nitrates/nitrites), the sodium content (often high), and the structural integrity of the meat (whole muscle vs. mechanically separated).
 Premium deli meats that are oven-roasted and sliced off the bone offer a fundamentally different metabolic impact than emulsified loaf products.

 How it works